Frequently Asked QuestionsIf you do not find the answer to your question here, please call us at 760-342-1233.

 - A Court (Outside of Riverside County)

-- The Riverside County Drinking Driver Program (For any DUI court case within Riverside County)
+- The Riverside County Impaired Driver Program (For any DUI court case within Riverside County)

 - The Department of Motor Vehicles (Recent H6 Printout)